mikemaccana/styleselect/README.md

 Simple, standalone styling for select boxes in modern browsers.

  - **Does not require jQuery**, or any other dependencies.
- - Written in SCSS for easy incorporation in your own code base.
+ - Designed to be hackable - no magic numbers, all variables exposed by SCSS variables for easy incoporation into your own look and feel.
  - Minimal out of the box styling, so you won't have to override anything.
+ - Free of hacks - no CSS 'triangles'
  - Triggers 'change' events on real select boxes so you won't have to change event listeners.

 ## Demo